open-telemetry/opentelemetry.io/content/en/blog/2022/otel-in-practice.md

 ## Talks

-Our lightning talks include the following:
+Our lightning talks include the following.

 ## Collector Configuration and Troubleshooting in Kubernetes